VJB22/pcap/docs/Scoring system calculation.md

 ---

-## Cloud Workload-Level Artifact Inference (Weighted Voting by Node Confidence)
+## Cloud Workload-Level Artifact Exploration (Weighted Voting by Node Confidence)

 For each cloud workload *W* (Louvain community), I use a **weighted voting system** to infer artifacts.
 This approach **preserves artifact diversity** and **reflects node-level confidence** in the final rankings: